OOPS-ORG-PHP/mod_execdir/README.md

 ### 3.1.
 Requirement

-Over PHP 5 and PHP 7.
+Over PHP 5, PHP 7 and PHP 8.
 But, it is tested on PHP 5.1 and after.

 For this features, we support 2 building method.